Antoine Darlan: Biography

-Antoine Darlan was born in 1915 in Kouango (Ouaka) to Elizabeth Mandalo, an Aboriginal, and Joseph Darlan a European of Portuguese origin.
+Darlan was born in 1915 in Kouango to Elizabeth Mandalo, an African, and Joseph Darlan, a European of Portuguese origin.
 Although his official date of birth according to the Kouango birth registry was 8 June, it is impossible to know his true date of birth with certainty.
 His father never recognized him, and Darlan did not become a French citizen until 11 September 1937.

-As a Méti, Antoine Darlan had easy access to education and joined the colonial administration as a bookkeeper.
-The political climate in the French colonial empire in the late 1930s was peculiar in that the colonized people had no civic rights.
-Antoine Darlan became a political activist in a meeting of Oubanguian indigenous cadres, the Association of Métis.
+Being of mixed race, Darlan had easy access to education and joined the colonial administration as a bookkeeper.
+Darlan also became a political activist through involvement with the Ubangi Association and the Association of Métis.
 In 1941 as a French citizen, he was drafted in the Free French forces.
 He received a Colonial Medal for his wartime service.

+Entering politics

-The end of the Second World War led to liberalization of colonial society.
-On 15 December 1946, for the first time an election for a representative council was organized in the colony.
-Darlan ran on the Action économique et sociale ticket and was elected, like his younger brother Georges Darlan.
-His peers choose him on 19 October 1947 to represent Ubangi-Shari in the French West Africa Federal Council in Brazzaville and in France at Versailles where the assembly seat of the French Union.
-According to historian Pierre Kalck, Antoine Darlan got to know the aboriginal member of the Ubangi-Shari Barthélemy Boganda.
+The end of World War II led to liberalization of colonial society.
+On 15 December 1946, for the first time an election for a Representative Council was organized in the colony.
+Darlan ran on the Action économique et sociale ticket and was elected alongside his younger brother Georges.
+His peers choose him on 19 October 1947 to represent Ubangi-Shari in the French West Africa Federal Council in Brazzaville and at the French Union in Versailles.
+According to historian Pierre Kalck, Darlan was close to Barthélemy Boganda, who had been elected to represent Ubangi-Shari in the French National Assembly in November 1946.

-By the end of 1947, Antoine Darlan was elected to the vice presidency of the Grand Council of French Equatorial Africa.
-Antoine Darlan was deemed intelligent and level-headed by Georges Darlan, who he impressed with his moderate approach to Socialists.
-On 19 December 1947, he proposed at the podium of the Grand Council to substitute the term "French Equatorial Africa" with "Equatorial France", a measure that was adopted unanimously by the great advisers.
-The French government did not follow it though.
-Antoine Darlan began to disagree with the Socialists on colonial policy to follow, he joined in 1948 the Rassemblement démocratique africain (RDA), an inter-African movement equated to the Communists.
+At the end of 1947 Darlan was elected to the vice presidency of the Grand Council of French Equatorial Africa.
+He was deemed more intelligent and level-headed than his brother Georges, and was admired for his moderate approach.
+On 19 December 1947, he proposed at the podium of the Grand Council to substitute the term "French Equatorial Africa" with "Equatorial France", a measure that was adopted unanimously by the Council.
+However, the French government did not follow it though.
+Darlan began to disagree with the Socialists on colonial policy, and in 1948 joined the Rassemblement démocratique africain (RDA), an inter-African movement affiliated with the communists.